Itinerary for Disneyland and California Adventure in One Day

 Will you get to see and do everything at both parks?
 Doubtful, but depending on the crowds and your stamina you can get a lot of the best rides and and most popular attractions done in one day.

-Overview of Disneyland and California Adventure for One Day
+Overview of Disneyland and California Adventure

 Disneyland and California Adventure are the two theme parks located at the Disneyland Resort in Anaheim, California.
 They are directly across from each other making it very easy to visit both Disney parks in one day.